matthewjenifer/matthewjenifer.github.io/_posts/2024-11-30-my-fourth-post.md

 </div>

 <br>
 <p>To help new students, I designed a Maschine session puzzle with <a href="https://www.youtube.com/watch?v=_1sxMt9sFWA" target="_blank"><b>accompanying solution video</b></a> to introduce my production/teaching style.
 This was also conceieved and shot as a single take.
-The link to the video is live but unlisted on YouTube  (visible only to students after they purchase) as optional pre-course material.
-This way, students can get hands-on with the device without having to read the manual or go through every button before we meet.
-This also allows them to potentially fix blocks early - leaving more room for our sessions to explore or reinforce. </p>
+The link to the video is live but unlisted on YouTube  (visible only to students after they purchase) as optional pre-course material.</p>
 <div style="text-align: center;">
 <img src="https://i.ibb.co/BK31YRs/Screenshot-20241130-155422.png" >
 </div>

+<p> This way, students can get hands-on with the device without having to read the manual or go through every button before we meet.
+This also allows them to potentially fix blocks early - leaving more room for our sessions to explore or reinforce. </p>

 <div style="text-align: center;">
 <img src="https://i.ibb.co/pRgCRkQ/multiple-choice2.png" >
 </div>